wustl-data/pandas-io-exercies/README.md

 See the Pandas [I/O docs](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html) if you need help with syntax.

 4. Create a final function that uses the previous DataFrame with the results of the benchmarking.
 Use the built in Pandas bar plot functions to create a plot of the results

+5. Modify your previous functions to incoporate SQL, HDF, and Parquet data types.